• Skip to primary navigation

 Thyme: I use fresh thyme, which has more flavor than dried.
 You could substitute minced fresh sage.

-Poultry seasoning: This seasoning has all the quintessential flavors of stuffing.
-It's a blend of finely ground dried thyme, sage, marjoram, rosemary, black pepper and nutmeg.
+Poultry seasoning: This seasoning is like Thanksgiving in a bottle!
+It has all the quintessential flavors of stuffing: dried thyme, sage, marjoram, rosemary, black pepper and nutmeg.
 If you can't find poultry seasoning (sold at most grocery stores) you can use dried sage and/or rosemary.

-6. Spread stuffing out in a baking dish
+raw stuffing spread out in a baking dish

 Final Step: Bake the brioche stuffing for 25 minutes covered in foil.
 Bake another 25 minutes without foil until nicely browned on top.